-Anyone can fall prey to toxic people such as a malignant narcissist or sociopath, someone who has very little empathy combined with an excessive sense of entitlement, false sense of superiority and a tendency to be interpersonally exploitative for their own gain.
-That being said, it is interesting to note that INFJs, one of the rarest personality types, were represented as one of the biggest groups to be on forums such as PsychopathFree.com, a popular support forum for survivors of narcissists, sociopaths and psychopaths.
+Anyone can fall prey to toxic people such as a malignant narcissist or sociopath, someone who has very little empathy combined with an excessive sense of entitlement, a false sense of superiority, and a tendency to be interpersonally exploitative for their own gain.

 1. As natural perfectionists, INFJs often seek the “ultimate relationship.”

-To an INFJ, the narcissist’s love-bombing (a period of excessive idealization and “grooming” that a narcissist subjects a victim to) may initially represent the ultimate high of a perfect relationship – of the affection, adoration and attention they may not have received from the external world.
+To an INFJ, the toxic narcissist’s love-bombing (a period of excessive idealization and “grooming” that a narcissist subjects a victim to) may initially represent the ultimate high of a perfect relationship – of the affection, adoration, and attention they may not have received from the external world.

 As an INFJ, one of our biggest challenges is learning to honor ourselves and our instincts above the appearance of the ideal, in order to achieve the real thing.